AquaAINet/docs.github.io/README.md

 {.callout}
-> “Create 100X looks in brand DNA with AI."
+> “Fashion AI Desginer but trained for you only."

-DeepFashion helps turn 5 Looks into millions in brand DNA style, which takes only a few minitues.
-Training takes around 10~20 minutues, and images generation takes around 10 seconds.  :+1:
+DeepFashion helps build your own fashion AI with 5 Looks into millions in your style, which takes only a few minitues.  :+1:

 ---